-Product: Floating product with a notional of EUR 2 000 m, residual maturity of 0.25 years (equal to the average point of maturing for both Margin and Ref Rate) - i.e. maturing on 30 March 2018, an original maturity of 1.5 years (rounded to 2 years in line with paragraph 293); the index rate is EURIBOR 3 m with quarterly resetting date.
+Product: floating product with a notional value of EUR 2 000 million, residual maturity of 0.25 years (equal to the average point of maturing for both Margin and Ref Rate) - i.e. maturing on 30 March 2018, an original maturity of 1.5 years (rounded to 2 years in line with paragraph 309); the index rate is EURIBOR 3 million with quarterly resetting date.